centraldedados/datacentral/README.md

 have an easy access to the available datasets and their metadata on the portal.

-Installation
+Installation and Usage
 ------------

-Development is very active at this moment; while we hadn't yet time to sit down and document the steps in detail, here is a rough description of the process:

- * Run `make install` -- this will create a virtualenv and install the necessary dependencies from `requirements.txt`
- * Copy the `settings.conf.sample` into `settings.conf`
- * Edit that file to specify which repositories you want to include in your website
- * Run `make html` to generate the HTML output
+1. **Install dependencies**.
+After cloning the repository, change to the project directory and run `make install`.
+This will create a local virtualenv and install the necessary dependencies; it shouldn't be necessary to create a virtualenv since the `make` commands are all set to work with the venv that `make install` creates inside the Data Central dir.

+2. **Edit settings**.
+Copy the `settings.conf.sample` file into `settings.conf`, and edit it to set your options and point to your data package repositories.

+3. **Generate the HTML output**.
+Just run `make html`!

- * Now run `make serve` to run a simple webserver, and open the site by pointing your browser to `localhost:8002`.
+4. **Run a web server to see the output**.
+Now run `make serve` to run a simple webserver, and open the site by pointing your browser to `localhost:8002`.

 TODO